-PgDip students will be assessed through work related assignments, projects, presentations and case study and a research dissertation on an approved business related topic.
+PgDip students will be assessed through work related assignments, projects, presentations and case study and a research dissertation proposal on an approved business related topic

-A 2.2 Honours degree or above or equivalent qualification acceptable to the University in Business/Management Studies, Agriculture, Food Science or Food Technology, Geography or other approved subject.
+A 2.2 Honours degree or above or equivalent qualification acceptable to the University in any discipline.

 For information on international qualification equivalents, please check the specific information for your country.

 For non-native English Language speakers, evidence of an IELTS* score of 6.0, with not less than 5.5 in any component, or an equivalent qualification acceptable to the University is required (*taken within the last two years).
 Please note this course is taught at the College of Agriculture, Food and Rural Enterprise (CAFRE).
 Unfortunately, CAFRE does not have a UK Border Agency Sponsor Licence to admit international students.
 Therefore, it is not possible to consider international applicants for entry to this course.

 International students wishing to apply to Queen's University Belfast (and for whom English is not their first language), must be able to demonstrate their proficiency in English in order to benefit fully from their course of study or research.
 Non-EEA nationals must also satisfy UK Visas and Immigration (UKVI) immigration requirements for English language for visa purposes.

 For more information on English Language requirements for EEA and non-EEA nationals see: www.qub.ac.uk/EnglishLanguageReqs.

 If you need to improve your English language skills before you enter this degree programme, INTO Queen's University Belfast offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for admission to this degree.

 - Academic English: an intensive English language and study skills course for successful university study at degree level